diversen/pebble-framework/README.md

     docker start mysql-server

-Remove container (you will need run 'run' command again):
+Remove container (you will need to run the 'run' command again):

     docker rm mysql-server